 My vulnerability gave Andrew the confidence to share his truth.
-When we share in this way, oxytocin is released in the brain.
+Oxytocin is released in the brain when we share in this way.
 This feeds that feel-good feeling you get when you’ve done a good job, achieved a goal, or eaten chocolate.
-A deeper sense of trust is developed, and our relationships change.
+And our relationships change as we develope a deeper sense of trust.

 Everyone has vulnerabilities, emotions, and personality components for good or bad.
 By hiding those vulnerabilities, we are essentially denying a major part of our personalities.

 Self-censorship can be daunting.
 But when all employees, and certainly leaders, feel comfortable taking the vulnerability plunge, everyone can benefit.
 Embracing vulnerability can look different for everyone.